Mayim Bialik's 'Jeopardy!' goal: maintaining its integrity

 Returning midseason, it stars Bialik as a single woman who changes up her life by becoming a cat-cafe owner and, when last seen, was caught between her affection for Max (Cheyenne Jackson) and Oscar (Christopher Rivas).

-A cat parent herself times three, Bialik is a spokeswoman for Purina's Pro Plan LiveClear cat food line, developed to reduce feline allergens that can be irritating to humans —- including, the actor noted, her boyfriend.
+A cat parent herself times three, Bialik is a spokeswoman for Purina's Pro Plan LiveClear cat food line, developed to reduce feline allergens that can be irritating to humans — including, the actor noted, her boyfriend — by neutralizing a protein in cat saliva.

 AP: Was the "Jeopardy!" turmoil awkward for you or could you distance yourself?